SvenMarcus/deepcore-standalone/README.md

     - [Defining a plugin with dependencies](#defining-a-plugin-with-dependencies)
   - [Using eawx-crossplot for communication between story plots](#using-eawx-crossplot-for-communication-between-story-plots)

-# The EawX Galactic Framework
+# The Deep Core Modding Framework

-This repository contains the source files of the Empire at War Expanded Galactic Framework.
-It can be launched as a mod to demonstrate basic functionality.
+This repository contains the source files for a standalone mod version of the Deep Core Framework.
+The framework was developed for Empire at War Expanded and powers most of its core features.

 ## Introduction